apostrophecms/apostrophe-documentation/reference/apostrophe-docs/index.md

 property is converted to a slug.
 If neither property is set, an error occurs.

-The `edit-doc` permission is checked for the general case. `beforeInsertDoc` methods can be used to enforce other restrictions.
+The `edit-type-name` permission is checked based on doc.type.

 If a unique key error occurs,
 apos.*.docFixUniqueError is called with the